Flat/momo-2/README.md

 Introduced in update 1.2, Momo features a [web dashboard](https://momobot.io/dash) to configure various aspects of the bot, such as welcome prefix, enabled commands, and Twitter/Reddit feeds.
 You don't have to be the server owner, either - configuration starts from moderators with the `kick` permission.
 Everything that can be done through the dashboard can also be done through commands.
 ### Features?
 Gimme some info!
 * Reddit, Twitter, & Twitch.tv feeds - Get updates directly to your channel of choice with image/preview configuration
 * Play music in a music channel.
-Can play off direct Youtube searches with `$youtube`
+Can play off direct Youtube searches, too!
 * Web dashboard.
 Configure your server settings from the ease of your browser from the [dashboard](https://momobot.io/dash)
 * Role management: Set roles as *joinable* and allow users to join/leave at their whim
-* Bring up character for various video games: FFXIV, WoW *(LoL & osu! coming soon)*
+* Bring up character for various video games: FFXIV, WoW, osu! *(LoL & Overwatch coming soon!)*
 * Commands to ban, kick, and prune messages
 * Create a strawpoll from discord & directly link it to your users
 * Log channel for user join/leaves, bans, kicks, and nickname changes